Sensory Room Ideas & Equipment for Autism (Home Guide 2025)

 Hands-on textures support regulation and fine-motor play.

-Browse ideas in our tactile sensory category.
+Browse ideas in our tactile sensory tools section of the Sensory Inputs Hub.

 Sound & Scent